Pylons/pyramid_debugtoolbar/docs/index.rst

 :mod:`pyramid_debugtoolbar` provides a debug toolbar useful while you're developing a :term:`Pyramid` application.

-:mod:`pyramid_debugtoolbar` is a blatant rip-off of Michael van Tellingen's ``flask-debugtoolbar`` (which itself was derived from Rob Hudson's ``django-debugtoolbar``).
+The toolbar is a blatant rip-off of Michael van Tellingen's ``flask-debugtoolbar`` (which itself was derived from Rob Hudson's ``django-debugtoolbar``).
 It also includes a lightly sanded down version of the Werkzeug debugger code by Armin Ronacher and team.